Current Affairs

-Portable Solar panels in railway tracks of Varanasi
+Portable Solar Panels in Railway Tracks of Varanasi

-Indian Railways has introduced a major eco-friendly innovation by setting up the country’s first removable solar panel system between railway tracks.
-Installed at the Banaras Locomotive Works (BLW) in Varanasi, this project highlights the railways’ strong push towards renewable energy and sustainable infrastructure.
+Indian Railways Marks Green Energy, Freight, and Electrification Milestones in 2025.
+Indian Railways has introduced a major eco-friendly innovation by setting up the countryโ€™s first removable solar panel system between railway tracks.
+Installed at the Banaras Locomotive Works (BLW) in Varanasi, this project highlights the railwaysโ€™ strong push towards renewable energy and sustainable infrastructure.

 Green Energy Milestone at BLW, Varanasi